abdoei/Ansible-Terraform-AWS-webserver/README.md

 # Terraform AWS EC2 Web Server
 This is a simple Terraform project to create an EC2 instance on AWS.
-The instance will be running a simple apache web server.
-The project will also create a security group to allow HTTP traffic to the instance.
+After that an Ansible playbook is run to install Apache web server on the instance and populate a `/var/www/html/index.html` file with some [content](ansible/roles/apache/files/index.html).

-## Prerequisites
+## Prerequisites [Linux]
 - Terraform installed
 - AWS account
+- Ansible installed
 - [optional] `secret-tool` Linux tool installed to store AWS credentials under `{aws,secret_key}`, `{aws,secret_key}` pairs.

 ## Graphz